 Please get to know the team of experts behind the projects and publications.

-• Suzanne Wilkinson, professor at the University of Auckland.
-Suzanne is currently working on several government projects.
-She is also the Director of the Centre for Disaster Resilience, Recovery and Reconstruction.
+- Suzanne Wilkinson is a professor at the University of Auckland.
+She is currently working on several government projects and is also the Director of the Centre for Disaster Resilience, Recovery, and Reconstruction.

 Browse the site to get the available resources by clicking on the button below: